erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/setup-wizard/index.md

 <!-- add-breadcrumbs -->
 # Setup Wizard

-The Setup Wizard helps you quickly setup ERPnext as per your locale and sets up your organisation.
+The Setup Wizard helps you quickly setup ERPnext as per your locale and sets up your organization.

 Here is a quick overview of the steps: